Gogo1951/Consumable-Connoisseur/README.md

 *  **Healthstones** : Uses the best Healthstone and accurately shows the right tooltip, no matter the talent rank.

 Easy Setup: Just drag these macros to your action bar once.
 As you loot new items, level up, or enter a Battleground, the addon updates the macro in the background.

-## Features

-🧠 **Zone Aware** : Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.

-💬 **Accurate Tooltips** : The macro icon and tooltip update in real-time to show exactly which item will be used next.

-⏩ **Performance Optimized** : Only updates when inventory changes or combat ends; zero CPU impact during raids or PvP combat.

 ## Setup